miguelcjalmeida/DOTEModder/readme.md

 Currently two modules are implemented:
 - Manipulation of hero items
-- Manipulations of active/passive skills (from items and heros)
+- Manipulations of active/passive skills
-- Hero items and skills localization changes/inclusion.

 ## Mods
 Check below the mods available for download.

-- Item passive scaling: It makes all item passives scale with its rarity.
+- [Item passive scaling](): It makes all item passives scale with its rarity.
 The rarer the item, the stronger the passive.
-It has not been tested with multiplayer extensively, but should work when all players have this mod active.
+It has not been tested in multiplayer extensively, but should work when all players have this mod active.

 ## Installing a mod